 A common phrase I’ve noticed on social media is reserved for when people arrive somewhere an announce "Melbourne/Australia/(etc.), I’m in(side) you!"
 A random sample of examples for you:

-This phrase allows the person to declare that they are somewhere new, and exciting (and likely somewhere that there friends aren’t).
+This phrase allows the person to declare that they are somewhere new, and exciting (and likely somewhere that their friends aren’t).
 It’s supposed to be a little bit smutty and a little bit silly; you sound like you’re in a bad love scene with a city/country in a trashy romance.

 This post is largely observational, and not backed up by too much research, but it’s a trend I’ve been noticing on Twitter and the likely lately.
 I’m sure someone knows what pop culture reference started this trend.